aptdnfapt/tmuxai/docs/TmuxAI_Project_Documentation.md

 ### 4. Context Management

-To manage token usage with AI models, TmuxAI implements "squashing":
+To manage token usage and ensure long, coherent conversations, TmuxAI uses a sophisticated context management system:

-- Summarizes chat history when context grows too large
-- Automatically triggers when context reaches 80% of maximum size
-- Can be manually triggered with the `/squash` command
+#### Structured Context
+Instead of sending the full content of all panes and files with every message, TmuxAI sends a structured message that only includes content that has changed since the last turn.
+Unchanged items are marked as `[UNCHANGED]`, telling the AI to use its memory.
+This dramatically reduces token usage.

+#### Pane Diffing
+When a pane is updated, TmuxAI highlights only the new lines that have appeared, making it easy for the AI to see the result of the last command.

+#### Squashing
+When the conversation history still grows too large despite the structured context, TmuxAI uses "squashing" as a secondary mechanism.
+This process summarizes older parts of the conversation to free up space, ensuring the interaction can continue.
+Squashing can be triggered manually with the `/squash` command.

 ### 5. Multi-Pane Interaction (Agentic Mode)